How the BFI buys

-In line with UK and European Union Public Procurement Regulations the BFI has to establish a set of procurement tendering and contracting regulations and procedures, which apply to all its contracts.
+In line with UK Public Procurement Regulations the BFI has to establish a set of procurement tendering and contracting regulations and procedures, which apply to all its contracts.

 The table below summarises the procedures we must follow for certain values of contracts / orders.
 All values are exclusive of VAT.

 Value of contract: over £189,330 – In addition to the above, due to UK procurement regulations, the requirement must also be advertised on the government’s ‘Find a Tender’ website.